 You can schedule your post from the Facebook page itself or use a scheduler like Buffer.
 Make a calendar and post regularly, like 2 to 3 times a day to have maximum engagement.

 Facebook Event is a great way for you to notify your supporters about your upcoming events.
 It is also a good way to reach more people in a short period of time.

 When your followers show interest in participating in your events, their network of friends will be notified and this way you can get more discoverability and more people will likely to join your event.

 Occasionally use Facebook ads to reach a more wide range of audience.
 Facebook ads are relatively cheap and ensure effective benefits with minimal investment.
+If you want to make the most of your ads then hiring an agency like Voy Media will help reach the most relevant people.
 Facebook ads will serve better when you are running fundraisers and campaigns.
 With ads, you can reach people who recently watched your Facebook live videos or who have visited your donation page but left.

 Turn the “Similar Page Suggestions” feature on.
 When people Like other nonprofits profiles, Facebook will show similar page suggestions.

 So the possibility of getting more Likes and visibility from this small tweak is very high.